 PROTECT is a “train the trainer” program, with the main goal being to promote knowledge of obstetricians and midwives globally in the management of perineal trauma and episiotomy through structured training with a view to minimizing pelvic floor and perineal morbidity associated with childbirth.

 To become a PROTECT-trained trainer the individual must successfully complete the PROTECT 4-Step process outlined below.
 Trainers acknowledge that completion of PROTECT in no way implies that IUGA has endorsed, certified, qualified or licensed them.
 Following successful completion of the program, trainers may signify they are a “PROTECT-trained trainer” for any OASIS course they teach or supervise.
-However, trainers may not use the IUGA logo or the PROTECT name or logo in the promotion of any educational activities they organize outside the framework of IUGA's Annual Meetings, Regional Symposia, eXchange Programs, online courses or other IUGA-sponsored educational activities.
+Trainers may not use the IUGA logo or the PROTECT name or logo in the promotion of any educational activities they organize outside the framework of IUGA's Annual Meetings, Regional Symposia, eXchange Programs, online courses or other IUGA-sponsored educational activities.